 What Is Whiskey Made Of?
 A Closer Look

 The art of making whiskey has a long history, starting in Scotland in the 15th century.
-It’s made from three key ingredients: grain, water, and yeast.
 This shows the skill that goes into every whiskey bottle.

 Different places spell whiskey differently.
 Scotland, Canada, and Japan use “whisky,” while America and Ireland prefer “whiskey.”
-Each place has its own rules to keep their whiskey unique.
+Each place has its own rules to keep its whiskey unique.

-Whiskey’s alcohol strength varies.
-Most countries have it at 40%, but Australia allows 37% and South Africa goes up to 43%.
+Whiskey’s alcohol strength also varies.
+Most countries have it at 40%, but Australia allows 37%, and South Africa goes up to 43%.
 During America’s Prohibition, you could buy whiskey at pharmacies like Walgreens with a doctor’s note.

 The Essential Components of Whiskey Making

 Master distillers pay close attention to temperature, timing, and the right mix of ingredients.
-Pure water is used to break down grains, aid in fermentation, and reach the perfect strength for bottling.
+They use pure water to break down grains, aid in fermentation, and achieve the perfect strength for bottling.
 This careful focus ensures every bottle is of high quality.

 What Is Whiskey Made Of: Understanding the Base Ingredients